 Kush nuk di ç'është lodhja, ai nuk di ç'është çlodhja

 If you do not get tired, you will not rest - an Albanian proverb

 Llogara certainly was not the most beautiful way we saw in the country, nor by far the best view, but it is undeniably one of the most impressive - from the north steep streamers leading through the forest and distant sea on the horizon, from the south a continuous view of a kilometer down and from 2 kilometers further the coast.

-As usually happens with us, when we are passing the main day of the day, the ... even bigger starts.
-We decide to spontaneously reflect on the little hidden Gjipe beach recommended on the internet.
-This is one of the few beach bays in the area, just like ours from the bungalows, but the differences are two - there is no asphalt downhill and a small canyon ends - Gjipe, which is recommended for walkers and climbers.
-The road is on gravele "mostly passable".
-They also manage to cross the local tourist campers, which stop at the beach for longer.
+As it usually happens with us, when we pass the main storm of the day, the ... bigger one begins.
+We decide to spontaneously reflect on the somewhat hidden Gjipe beach recommended on the Internet.
+This is one of the few beach bays in the area, just like our one from the bungalows, but the differences are two - there is no asphalt exit and ends here a small canyon - Gjipe, which is recommended for walkers and climbers.
+The road is "mostly passable" on gravele.
+They also give advice on cross-country tourists' campsites, which stop for longer on the beach.